Peter111102/news-app/README.md

 News app
 ==================================

-This app was made by following and mixing tutorials from android basic compose course https://developer.android.com/courses/android-basics-compose/course
+This app was made by following and mixing tutorials from the android basic compose course https://developer.android.com/courses/android-basics-compose/course

 This app demonstrated the use of [Retrofit](https://square.github.io/retrofit/) to make REST requests to the web service, [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) to